systematically-design/tokenScript-Documentation/src/docs/02-using-the-app/03-editor-features.md

 # Editor Features

-The TokenScript editor is powered by Monaco Editor (the same editor used in VS Code) and includes many features to make writing TokenScript easier and more enjoyable.
+The Systematically editor is powered by Monaco Editor (the same editor used in VS Code) and includes many features to make writing TokenScript DSL easier and more enjoyable.

 ## Syntax Highlighting